THOMASELOVE/432-classes-2024/class12/README.md

 ## Announcements

 1. Feedback on the Minute Paper after Class 11 [is now available](https://bit.ly/432-2024-min-11-feedback).
+2. I have now officially added the `glmnet` package to our [list of R packages to install](https://thomaselove.github.io/432-2024/software.html#r-packages-to-install).
-2. The Lab 4 answer sketch is posted to our Shared Drive.
-Results on Lab 4 should be in your hands next Tuesday 2024-02-27 by class time.
+3. The most recent draft of the Lab 4 answer sketch is posted to our Shared Drive.
+We're still tweaking some grading details.
+    - Results on Lab 4 should be in your hands next Tuesday 2024-02-27 by class time.
-3. 29 Project A plans are now approved, and the remaining people need to resubmit by Thursday 2024-02-22 at 9 PM.
-Plan Review Status [is available here](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/plans.md).
+4. At the moment, 29 Project A plans have been approved, and the remaining people need to resubmit by Thursday 2024-02-22 at 9 PM.
+    - Project A Plan Review Status [is available here](https://github.com/THOMASELOVE/432-classes-2024/blob/main/projectA/plans.md).

 ## Materials for the `bradley` example we'll discuss today